-The Management Committee will meet on November 8, 2023, and it is anticipated that they will forward this item to the Commission for review and approval after public comment, if any:
+It is requested that the Management Committee forward this item to the Commission for review and approval after public comment, if any:

 - 1. Approve Change Order No. 8 to Hazard Construction Company for the Calexico East Port of Entry Bridge Widening Project in the amount of \$365,218.00 modifying the total contract value to \$20,864,541.48. - 2.
 Authorize the Executive Director to sign Change Order No. 8.